 When I ran for governor in 2018, I promised a 10% tax cut for our middle-class families, because helping working families get ahead is the right thing to do.
 I made good on my promise by cutting taxes for working families not just by 10%, but by 15%.
 That means Wisconsinites will have more money in their pockets to pay bills, get ahead, and have the economic security they deserve.

 Combined, I’m proud to have secured more than $4 billion in tax relief since taking office.
 That relief is already benefiting Wisconsin families and helping small businesses thrive.
 We’ve also invested more than $900 million to keep local property taxes low, while giving our schools the funding they deserve.
+With all the tax cuts Gov. Evers has signed into law, 86% of Wisconsin taxpayers will see a 15% income tax cut.

 When Wisconsinites get ahead, our state gets ahead.
 I’m working to make sure our working families have the resources they need to succeed.